 At Rauma Marine Constructions, I am able to direct my career path according to my personal development and interests.
 The team spirit here is remarkable.
 Thanks to the small work community, it is easy to get to know everyone and have open discussions.
 We are able to implement our own ideas, and everyone has the opportunity to influence their job description and tasks.

 The diversity of tasks is also one of the best aspects of the job.
 As part of the design process, I interact daily with experts from other teams.
 The fact that I am able to participate in projects with their own challenges and requirements increases the diversity of my work and improves motivation”.

 One of the youngest team members at Rauma Marine Constructions, Harri Suistio, 29, feels he has found his place in the diverse world of shipbuilding.
-Describing his work environment as a melting pot of ideas and experiences, Suistio is also assisting the company in the search for promising new talents.
+Describing his work environment as a melting pot of ideas and experiences, Suistio also assists the company with its search for promising new talent.

 At Rauma Marine Constructions, I design vessel concepts and technical solutions for the clients’ various needs and adapt the technology to suit their budget.
 Besides the design, I take part in discussing the construction methods for the ship together with our production planner.
 My current projects include, for example, the new construction project Molslinjen ferry, as well as several sales projects.

 Work tasks that involve interaction with clients are often competition-oriented and at times require the ability to handle stress well.
 The job description can be summed up as solving the clients’ problems under serious pressure and having many things on one’s plate simultaneously.
 A general interest in the marine industry as well as a customer-oriented manner of thinking and the ability to solve problems are all assets in my work.